bitnami/charts-syncer/README.md

 ## How to build

-You need go and the GO protocol buffers pluging:
+You need go and the Go protocol buffers pluging:

 ~~~bash
 make gen # To generate Go code from protobuff definition